TL;DR:

 Dealing with mold in your bathroom involves both cleaning existing mold and addressing the moisture sources that allow mold to thrive:

-• Humidity Control: Consider using a dehumidifier in your bathroom to maintain lower humidity levels.
+- Humidity Control: Use a dehumidifier in your bathroom to maintain lower humidity levels.

 Is It Normal for Mold to Grow in the Bathroom?